At least 26 homes destroyed in Colorado's CalWood Fire as historic wildfire season continues

 Weather and Covid-19 complicating firefight

-While cooler temperatures and increased humidity helped fire suppression on Sunday, Wagner said there are concerns about the impact of increased heat and dryness in the coming days.
+While cooler temperatures and increased humidity helped fire suppression on Sunday, Wagner said, there are concerns about the impact of increased heat and dryness in the coming days.

 The National Weather Service Boulder office said strong gusts of up to 50 mph will develop over the foothills early Monday.
 A few sprinkles and flurries are also forecast.